-The Manufacturer welcomes and finds useful the notifying of faults that recur with particular frequency.
-It gives the opportunity for a careful inspection of the problem with the implementation of corrective action at production level.
+The Manufacturer welcomes any notifications of faults that recur with particular frequency.
+It gives the opportunity for a careful inspection of the problem and the implementation of corrective action at production level.

 Similarly, the Manufacturer will notify of any faults discovered on the machines produced, with recommendations for the most suitable procedures for their remedy.